Chart Color Schemes

 Employment drivers in Lethbridge Park - Tregear are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Transport, postal & warehousing had particularly notable concentration with employment levels at 2.2 times the regional average.
-Professional & technical employed only 4.0% of local workers, below Greater Sydney's 11.5%.
-The area appeared to offer limited local employment opportunities.
-Over the 12 months to September 2025, employment increased by 6.9% while labour force increased by 4.4%, resulting in a fall in unemployment by 2.0 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.1%.
-State-level data to 25-Nov showed NSW employment contracted by 0.03% with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 estimated national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lethbridge Park - Tregear's employment mix suggested local employment should increase by 6.1% over five years and 13.0% over ten years.
+The area had a particularly notable concentration in transport, postal & warehousing, with employment levels at 2.2 times the regional average.
+Professional & technical services employed only 4.0% of local workers, below Greater Sydney's 11.5%.
+Over the 12 months to September 2025, employment increased by 6.9%, while labour force grew by 4.4%, leading to a fall in unemployment by 2.0 percentage points.
+This contrasted with Greater Sydney where employment rose by 2.1%, labour force grew by 2.4%, and unemployment rose by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Lethbridge Park - Tregear.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Lethbridge Park - Tregear's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years.

 Frequently Asked Questions - Employment